chuksemmanuel/labs/README.md

-# labs 🧪

-A playground for testing stuff across the full stack — from Frontend libraries to Backend frameworks, mobile apps with React Native and CLI scripts.
+This is a playground for testing stuff across the stack — from Frontend libraries to Backend frameworks, mobile apps with React Native and CLI scripts.

 ## 🛠️ Purpose